Frequently Asked Questions

 Data is not shared so a DSA is not required.

 Yes, the QASI evaluation is a useful example.
-The team will continue to ascertain user feedback and evaluate the effectiveness of the resources. include a link to be uploaded when available.
+The team will continue to ascertain user feedback and evaluate the effectiveness of the resources.

-There is a clinical input into each and every template created.
+There is a clinical input into each and every resource created.
 When new national guidance becomes available – we will endeavour to incorporate these into the resources within a timely manner.
 We warmly welcome all suggestions for resource updates where new guidance becomes available so please let us know if you are aware of a recent regional/national guideline which is not currently integrated into the resource using our contact us page.

 Both companies have been commissioned by NHSE to allow local GPs to create, amend and distribute templates at their discretion.
 Permission is therefore not required from either company.

-1: Requests can be made to the CDRC team for local customisation e.g. allowing localised information from specific areas to be obtained.
+Requests can be made to the CDRC team for local customisation e.g. allowing localised information from specific areas to be obtained.
 Clinical time to develop amendments would be a consideration.

 Yes, we have a steering group consisting of representation from senior key collaborative partners from across the region.
 They provide specialist advice, guidance and ensure the project complies with NHS regulations.